 The HAA does not apply to this Project because the Project includes a Variance.
 The HAA limits a local government's ability to deny, downsize, or render infeasible housing development projects containing either affordable or market-rate units.
 For a project to qualify for the protections included in the HAA, it must meet the definition of a housing development project.
-This Project does not qualify as a housing development project because while it consists of more than one residential unit, it is not consistent with the General Plan, Zoning, and development standards.
+This Project does not qualify as a housing development project because while it consists of more than one residential unit and is consistent with the General Plan, it is not consistent with the Zoning and development standards.